Toci98/subscriptions-mongodb/README.md

 ```

 + _id: MongoDB auto-generated id.
-+ name: name of the team
++ name: name of the team.